 So which of our waters are most susceptible to Zebra Mussel colonization?
 Table 10 lists those waters with calcium concentrations of 9 parts per million or greater.
-There are two lakes that have water conditions highly conducive to colonization, three lakes with moderate potential and at least 16 lakes with low potential (an additional 8 lakes have calcium levels just under 9 parts per million).
+There are two lakes that have water conditions highly conducive to colonization, three lakes with moderate potential and at least 16 lakes with low potential

+(an additional 8 lakes have calcium levels just under 9 parts per million).
 Most are located somewhere near the Connecticut River that has limestone deposits that can contribute calcium to nearby waters.
 The others are in the lower Merrimack River valley.
 There are also some close to the sea coast.
-UNH Sea Grant has initiated monitoring for adult mussels on the majority of these lakes through existing NH LLMP (UNH), VLAP (DES) and Cooperative Extension/SeaGrant monitoring programs.
+UNH Sea Grant has initiated monitoring for adult mussels on the majority of these lakes through existing NH LLMP (UNH), VLAP (DES) and Co-Extension/SeaGrant operative monitoring programs.

 While our current understanding of the mussels may allow for a brief sigh of relief on the part of our low calcium lakes, boaters and anglers should still continue to take the proper precautions on all waters.
 We are still continuing to amass all of the available information and research on these persistent little shellfish.
-The most frightening information indicates that these critters are becoming more at home in a wider range of water conditions; the water conditions
+The most frightening information indicates that